March for Gaza: Rally

-The event was organized by Palestine Solidarity Movement, an pro-Palestine Islamic platform in Bangladesh.
+The event was organized by the Palestine Solidarity Movement, a pro-Palestine Islamic platform in Bangladesh.
 The event was presided over by Muhammad Abdul Malek, the Khatib of Baitul Mukarram National Mosque.
 Thousands of people joined the rally at Suhrawardy Udyan, with many arriving in processions from across the capital.

 Peaceful demonstrations marked the protest, featuring symbolic displays like mock coffins and passionate speeches.
 Protesters carried symbolic coffins and effigies representing civilian casualties, expressing grief and resistance.
-Many among them beat images of US President Donald Trump, Israeli Prime Minister Benjamin Netanyahu, and Indian Prime Minister Narendra Modi accusing them of supporting Israel and its actions.
-However, security forces did not allow and seized black standards, hats or banners similar to the ISIS and other militant groups.
+Many among them beat images of US President Donald Trump, Israeli Prime Minister Benjamin Netanyahu, and Indian Prime Minister Narendra Modi, accusing them of supporting Israel and its actions.
+However, security forces did not allow and seized black standards, hats, or banners similar to those of ISIS and other militant groups.

 National team cricketers including Mahmudullah Riyad and Mehedi Hasan Miraz joined the protest.
 Islamic scholars such as Sheikh Ahmadullah and Mizanur Rahman Azhari also participated.
-Political parties including Bangladesh Nationalist Party (BNP), National Citizen Party (NCP), Amar Bangladesh Party (ABP), Hefazat-e-Islam, and Jamaat-e-Islami expressed solidarity through their presence.
+Political parties including the Bangladesh Nationalist Party (BNP), National Citizen Party (NCP), Amar Bangladesh Party (ABP), Hefazat-e-Islam, and Jamaat-e-Islami expressed solidarity through their presence.
 The event included speeches from prominent political and religious figures.